-O 1 Commercial Non-commercial Regular income mainly Regular income is mainly not Characteristics comes from selling goods from selling goods or services, or services, or organizes or an organizational activity is activities for corporate not available for corporate image or business image or business.
-Public taking the public as private school, foundation church, temple, and coupon a service legal hospital. consortium, juridical person fund from the education foundation.
-Public organization public welfare taking the public as golden car stationery, The Foundation of the Current organization unified super business Foundation, the Foundation of organization Private fund from a few neighboring Culture and the Foundation of the foundation personal or Education Foundation Consortium, Outstanding enterprises Talent Development Foundation. · The member is a Trade Unions, Chamber of Mutual organ nization Club, cooperatives Commerce, Cord, Religious service object.
-Group.
+Commercial Non-commercial

+Regular income Regular income is

+mainly comes from mainly not from

+selling goods or selling goods or

+Characteristics services, or services, or an

+organizes activities organizational activity

+for corporate image is not available for

+or business corporate image or

+business.

+Taking the Private school, Church, temple, and

+Public welfare Public coupon organization public as a foundation legal consortium, juridical

+service hospital. person education

+Fund from the foundation.

+public

+Taking the Golden car The Foundation of the

+organization public as a stationery, unified Current Foundation,

+organization service super business the Foundation of the

+Private foundation Fund from a few neighboring Culture Foundation of the

+personal or and Education Consortium,

+enterprises Foundation Outstanding Talent

+Development

+Foundation.

+Mutual organization Trade Unions,

+The member is a Club, cooperatives Chamber of

+service object.
+Ciub, cooperatives Commerce, Cord,

+Religious Group.

-2.6 NPOs' duty-free offer due to different tax points
+2.6 NPO's duty-free offer due to different tax points